 The question we are considering is what constitutes a reasonable termination of a pre-litigation personal injury client when the statute of limitations is about to expire on their claim.
 Specifically, when is it too late for an attorney to withdraw when a client is facing a statute of limitations deadline?
 Can you simply break up with a bad client 2 weeks before the statute of limitations will expire on their claims?
 What about 2 months before the deadline?

 Unfortunately, there is no Maryland case law that directly answers this question.
-It does seem safe to say that breaking up with a client at the last minute will probably not get you suspended or disbarred (absent additional circumstances).
+It seems safe to say that breaking up with a client at the last minute will probably not get you suspended or disbarred (absent additional circumstances).
 No Maryland attorney has ever been formally sanctioned for terminating or withdrawing “too late” when the client was actually notified of the withdraw.

 It is more likely that a last-minute break up might lead to a legal malpractice claim.
 But there are also no reported Maryland cases discussing 11th-hour client breakups in the context of legal malpractice.
 However, Maryland’s Rule on terminating representation of a client is based on the ABA Model Rules of Professional Conduct.
 This means case law from other jurisdictions that have adopted the same version of the ABA model rule has persuasive authority.